agodwinp/mern-social-network/README.md

 #### 20. Create the posts API routes

-First we want to be able to create a post:
+First we want to be able to create a post, then we want to be able to access all posts, get a specific post based on it's ID and also delete a post.

 ```
 const express = require('express');